Iteo/audoma/README.md

         ...
     ```

-* `AudomaAction` decorator - this is a wrapper for standrad drfs' action decorator.
+* `audoma_action` decorator - this is a wrapper for standrad drfs' action decorator.
 It also handles documenting the action.
 In this decorator this is possible to pass:
-    * **collectors** - collect serializers, those are being used to process users input, collectors may be passed as a serializer class which inherits from serializers.BaseSerializer, it may also be passed as a dict with given structure: {'http_method1': Serializer1Class, 'http_method2': Serializer2Class}.
+    * **collectors** - collect serializers, those are being used to process users input, collectors may be
+     passed as a serializer class which inherits from `serializers.BaseSerializer`, it may also be passed as a dict with given structure: {'http_method1': Serializer1Class, 'http_method2': Serializer2Class}.
-    If collectors won't be passed to the AudomaAction decorator and request method will allow to use collect serializer, decorator will try to retrieve collect serializer from view.
+    If collectors won't be passed to the audoma_action decorator and request method will allow to use collect serializer, decorator will try to retrieve collect serializer from view.

         **WARNING**  - if passed methods does not allow to define collectors (methods are "safe methods", so they can only read data), there will be ImproperlyConfigured exception raised.
         \
         Examples:
         ``` py
-        @AudomaAction(
+        @audoma_action(
             detail=True,
             methods=["post"],
             collectors={"post": ExampleModelCreateSerializer},